Rukhsar111/Rukhsar111/README.md

 - 👋 Hi, I’m @Rukhsar111
 - 👀 I’m interested in  AI  And Machine Learning
-- 🌱 I’m currently learning ...
-Machine Learning And Deep Learning and Computer Vision.
+- 🌱 I’m currently Exploring ...
+Deep Learning and Computer Vision to solve  the real world problems .
 - 💞️ I’m looking to collaborate on ...
 AI  and  Machine Learning
 - 📫 How to reach me at ...www.linkedin.com/in/rukhsar-ahmed-3598aa138